cowpod/Hackintosh-MSI-B450M-Bazooka-Max-WiFi/README.md

 - Continuity/Handoff/Hotspot.
 - CPU/GPU and power saving.
 - USB with patched ACPI tables.
+- DRM (Apple Tv, most things in Safari so far...)

 ## What doesn't work:
 - Apps that use intel-specific instructions.
 These need to be patched manually.